Moving to Saudi Arabia: Relocation Guide for Doctors

 C. Licensing requirements for foreign doctors

-Steps to obtain a medical license in Saudi Arabia:
+Steps to obtain a medical license:

 1. Verification of qualifications: Submit your medical degree, postgraduate qualifications, and work experience certificates to the Saudi Commission for Health Specialties (SCFHS) for verification.